GirkovArpa/live-ocr-window/README.md

 ## Getting Started

+1. Download the file [sciter.dll](https://github.com/c-smile/sciter-sdk/tree/master/bin.win/x64) and place it in this folder.

-1. Download the file [eng.traineddata](https://github.com/tesseract-ocr/tessdata) and place it in this folder.
+2. Download the file [eng.traineddata](https://github.com/tesseract-ocr/tessdata) and place it in this folder.

-2. Ensure the Rust toolchain is installed.
+3. Ensure the Rust toolchain is installed.

-3. Run `cargo run`.
+4. Run `cargo run`.